eclipse-sumo/sumo/docs/web/docs/Demand/Routes_from_Observation_Points.md

   within this time period
 - vLKW: The average speed of transport vehicles that drove over the detector within this time period in km/h

 !!! caution
+    Using a different separator character or changing the name of an obligatory column will make dfrouter skip the data.

+!!! caution
     [dfrouter](../dfrouter.md) assumes that counts are given once per minute.
 To handle data with a different granularity, option **--time-step SECONDS** must be used.